Skip to content

 Can You Force an Employee to Take Their Annual Leave Entitlement?

-There are some rules surrounding your right to force employees to take annual holidays.
+Some rules surround your right to force employees to take annual holidays.
 For example, you must:

-• legally have any rules relating to when employees can take their leave, as well as any restrictions written in a ‘workforce agreement’;
+• record rules relating to when employees can take their leave, as well as any restrictions, within their employment contract or a separate staff policy or handbook;

 • include your own fixed leave in any written rules – otherwise, where you do not have your own leave year, there are separate rules regarding when this would be for an employee; and